The Heiress (1949)

 The movie was critically well received on release although its box-office performance was poor, particularly in comparison to Paramount's other major film of 1949, 'Samson and Delilah', which was an enormous commercial success.
 However it has since come to be regarded as a classic.

 'The Heiress' received a total of eight Academy Award nominations, winning four, for Best Actress (Olivia de Havilland), Best Art Direction/Set Decoration, Best Costume Design, and Original Music Score (Aaron Copland).
-In 1996, 'The Heiress' was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 1996, 'The Heiress' was selected for preservation in the United States National Film Registry by the Library of Congress.

 Main Cast